Income Tax Act 1842

-The Income Tax Act 1842 (citation 5 & 6 Vict c.
-35) was an Act of the Parliament of the United Kingdom, passed under the government of Robert Peel, which re-introduced an income tax in Britain, at the rate of 7 pence (2.9%, there then being 240 pence in the pound) in the pound on all annual incomes greater than £150.
+The Income Tax Act 1842 (5 & 6 Vict. c.
+35) was an act of the Parliament of the United Kingdom, passed under the government of Robert Peel, which re-introduced an income tax in Britain, at the rate of 7 pence (2.9%, there then being 240 pence in the pound) in the pound on all annual incomes greater than £150.
 It was the first imposition of income tax in Britain outside of wartime.
 Although promoted as a temporary measure, income tax has been levied continually in Britain ever since.
-In its detail, the Act of 1842 was substantially similar to the Income Tax Act 1803 introduced by Henry Addington during the Napoleonic Wars.
+In its detail, the Income Tax Act 1842 was substantially similar to the Income Tax Act 1803 (43 Geo.
+3. c.
+122) introduced by Henry Addington during the Napoleonic Wars.